junyechen1996/draft-chen-cfrg-vdaf-pine/draft-chen-cfrg-vdaf-pine.md

 --- abstract

-This document describes PINE, a Verifiable Distributed Aggregation Function (VDAF) for privately aggregating high-dimensional, real-valued vectors.
-Prior to aggregation, each input vector is determined to have a bounded L2-norm, where the bound is configured by the applicaiton.
-PINE is intended to facilitiate robust, federated machine learning.
+This document describes PINE, a Verifiable Distributed Aggregation Function (VDAF) for secure aggregation of high-dimensional, real-valued vectors with bounded L2-norm.
+PINE is intended to facilitiate private and robust federated machine learning.

 --- middle